-If we select the Day of Atonement, the 10th Ethanim, (Tishri) and add 1260 or 1290 days, it always resets itself to the Hebrew New Year Day, the 1st of Abib, three and a half years later.
+If we select the Day of Atonement, the 10th Tishri, (Ethanim) and add 1260 or 1290 days, it always resets itself to the Hebrew New Year Day, the 1st of Abib, three and a half years later.
+Our observation suggests that these unusual figures might be intercalations to an underlying calendar.
 To demonstrate this, some known examples are given in the table below.
-Clearly, these figures are intercalations to an underlying calendar.

 If a criticism were to be made of my thesis, it might be that detailed case examples do not exist in early writings which explicitly describe the workings of the original Hebrew calendar.
 Yes, my reconstruction is based on a relatively small number of biblical texts, but that does not mean to say that extra-biblical evidence does not exist as well.